MEDIA DISPOSAL GUIDELINES

 - Existing Departmental Managers are responsible for overseeing electronic storage device disposal in his or her area.
 This responsibility includes ensuring that appropriate multiple pass/DoD secure overwrites are properly completed and documented in the event that storage devices are repurposed for University use.

-- Physical destruction methods for electronic storage devices include use of the Purdue Recycling for the Future program.
-Other methods of physical destruction may be acceptable so long as the electronic storage device is destroyed and the data contained on that device may not be recovered by any means.
+- Physical destruction methods for electronic storage devices include use of the Purdue Materials Management and Distribution Center (MMDC) program.
+Contact the Grounds Department Refuse and Recyling department regarding these procedures.
+Other methods of physical destruction may be acceptable as long as the electronic storage device is destroyed and the data contained on that device may not be recovered by any means.

 - ISO/IEC 17799:2005(E), Code of Practice for Information Security Management, Control 10.7.2 (Disposal of Media).

-Issued 9/25/2006, revised 10/12/2011 (to update policy references), from Purdue University Security Officer's Group and IT Security & Privacy.
+Issued 9/25/2006, revised 10/12/2011, (to update policy references) from Purdue University Security Officer's Group and IT Security and Policy.
 Questions about these guidelines can be addressed to email@example.com.